ciscoheat/superforms-web/src/routes/api/+page.md

 ### SuperDebug

-`SuperDebug` gives you colorized and nicely formatted output for any data structure, usually `$form`.
+`SuperDebug` is a debugging component that gives you colorized and nicely formatted output for any data structure, usually `$form`.

 ```svelte
 <SuperDebug